-Emotional branding is a term used in marketing that refers to the practice of building a brand that appeals to a consumer’s emotional state, their needs and their aspirations.
+Emotional branding is a term used in marketing that refers to the practice of building a brand that appeals to a consumer’s emotional state as well as their needs and aspirations.
 It’s about forming an emotional connection with your customers.

 Not only does emotional branding differentiate companies from their competitors, it also helps create a deep relationship between the brand and the consumer.

 Only with an insight based, personalized marketing approach can you form a bond with a brand that evokes these emotional reactions from customers.
-In order to create this emotional brand and bond, it requires great marketing, which requires an ‘emotional strategy’.
+In order to create this emotional brand and bond, it requires that we create requires an ‘emotional brand strategy’.

-Your strategy should be geared towards developing a user experience that feeds the emotion but also feeds off emotions.
-It’s important to understand the six stages of emotional branding before you set out on your strategy.
+Your strategy should be geared towards developing a user experience that feeds to emotion but also feeds off of emotions.
+With this in mind, it’s important to understand the six stages of emotional branding before you set out on your strategy.

 - Capturing attention – how do you nurture and continue to encourage interest in your brand?
-Who are you targeting and what might be the emotions those people respond to?
+Who are you targeting and what might the emotions be that people respond to?
 These are all key things to consider when implementing a strategy.

-- Encouraging purchasing – how do you set about encouraging your consumer to make that purchase or commitment with your brand?
+- Encouraging purchasing – how do you set about encouraging your consumer to make a purchase or commitment to your brand?
 How can you switch capturing their attention into a purchase?
 This again comes down to understanding the emotions of your audience and what drives their decisions.

 - Developing a relationship – this is all about reassuring your customers that they have made the right decision to spend their money with you, and that you value and nurture that relationship.

 - Developing customer loyalty – turning a one-off purchase into a regular purchase helps to build your brand loyalty, increasing the lifetime value of that customer.
 This stage is all about adding incentives, offers, discounts and cross selling products.

 - Making your brand part of your customers life – this is all about developing a deep and long-lasting relationship with your customer.